askprod/TheCryptoProject/README.md

 # Live link : https://cryptoroulettepault.herokuapp.com/
-* You should get a `r R14 (Memory quota exceeded)`when you do a search.
+* You should get a `r R14 (Memory quota exceeded)`when you do a search on the Heroku App.
 Since the site is not optimized.
 * If you want to do a search, you should run it locally as followed:

 * You need to `rails db:create`, `rails db:migrate`, `rails db:seed`